stuffnting/gutenberg-block-examples/src/variations-register-block/README.md

 ### `isActive`

-This function, that must return `true` or `false`, tells the editor if a variation is active, or not.
+This is used to test whether a block instance is this variation, or not.
 It also provides information about the variation via the `useBlockDisplayInformation` hook (see [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/)).

+`isActive` can be a function, that must return `true` or `false`, or, an array of attributes.

 In this example, `attributes.isActiveName` is used to provide an easy way to tell which variation the selected block is.